 Clicking on the game controller icon in the toolbar will bring up a new panel on the right side of the browser in a similar way to how Collections work in Edge.
 From here, you just need to find a game you want to play and the MSN Games website will launch in your browser.
 Thankfully though, the Games panel will be disabled by default but you can enable it from the Appearance tab in Edge's settings.

-While Microsoft's new Games panel is currently being tested out in Edge Canary (opens in new tab), it will likely come to the browser when the next stable update for Edge arrives.
+While Microsoft's new Games panel is currently being tested out in Edge Canary, it will likely come to the browser when the next stable update for Edge arrives.

-We've also highlighted the best anonymous browser (opens in new tab), best proxy (opens in new tab) and best VPN (opens in new tab)
+We've also highlighted the best anonymous browser, best proxy and best VPN